Employers and Immigration Under Trump: What You Need To Know

 In October 2024, Homan stated that large-scale worksite raids would resume under Trump.
 Such raids, which are conducted by ICE, generally involve agents physically searching a worksite without advance notice and/or inspection of employer records regarding workers’ identities and work authorization.
 Raids can lead to the arrest of individuals who are not authorized to work in the United States.

 In addition, employers can expect a significant rise in the number of government audits of Form I-9 records.
-While precise statistics are not available, practitioners estimate that there were roughly 12,000 Form I-9 audits during Trump’s last year in office, compared to around 400 during Biden’s last year.
+While precise statistics are not available, practitioners estimate that there were roughly 12,000 Form I-9 audits during Trump’s last year in office, compared to around 400 during Biden’s last year in office.

 As these enforcement transitions take place, employers should be cautious about how they interact with their workforce regarding such issues.
 Employers must remain in compliance with current law, including by: